spacetelescope/jdaviz/docs/dev/ui_description.rst

 observed for changes.
 In order to register callbacks in response to changes to attributes defined on widget classes, interested parties must have a direct reference to the widget instance.
-Trailets are unique in that they can be referenced in the front-end Vue code, so chaning a trailet-defined attribute of a class will propagate that change to any front-end code that references the value.
+Trailets are unique in that they can be referenced in the front-end Vue code, so changing a trailet-defined attribute of a class will propagate that change to any front-end code that references the value.